Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 How To Get Around Sibiu, Romania

-Getting around Sibiu City Centre is best done on your own two feet.
-Although there is an Upper and Lower Town, it is still relatively flat and easy to walk around.
+Getting around is best done on your own two feet.
+Although there is an Upper and Lower Town, it is still relatively flat.

 Where To Stay in Sibiu

-A very popular hotel in Sibiu located on the Large Square, Hotel Am Ring is a historic hotel featuring 19th century furnishings and comfortable beds.
-Check rates for your stay!
+A very popular property located on the Large Square, Hotel Am Ring is a historic hotel featuring 19th century furnishings and comfortable beds.

-An exceptional guesthouse in a historic building, The Council is one of the more unique hotels in Sibiu Hermannstadt.
-Check availability!
+An exceptional guesthouse in a historic building, The Council is one of the more unique hotels.

-Although not in the historic center, the Hilton Hotel is located close to the Open-Air Astra National Museum – plus the property has an indoor swimming pool and on-site spa.
-Check room rates!
+Although not in the historic center, the Hilton is located close to the Open-Air Astra National Museum.
+Plus it has an indoor swimming pool and on-site spa!

 Our final travel tips focus on what to pack in your suitcase or backpack.
-We are sharing a few specifics for Romania, but you can find all of our packing hacks on our Travel Packing Page.
-Grab a Free Packing Checklist!
+We are sharing a few of our hacks, so grab our Free Packing Checklist and let’s go!

-For your Sibiu trip, make sure you pack a durable pair of Travel Shoes.
-They should be lightweight, versatile and comfortable so that you can easily trek around on the cobblestone streets.
-I wore my favorite sneakers, but Kris preferred wearing Merrell Trail Shoes
+Make sure you pack a durable pair of Travel Shoes.
+I wore my favorite trainers, but Kris preferred Merrell Trail Shoes

 Weather Appropriate Clothing